 Welcome to the Research, Accountability, and Data Department

-Kylie Klein, Director: Kylie designs and conducts applied research studies and program evaluations of high priority strategic goals and critical district programs, working alongside district department leaders to assess areas of success and areas for improvement.
+Simone Griffin, Ed.D., Director: Simone designs and conducts applied research studies and program evaluations of high-priority strategic goals and critical district programs, working alongside district department leaders to assess areas of success and areas for improvement.
 She supports district leaders and school leadership teams in using data and evidence to drive continuous improvement.

-TBD, Grants Manager: The Grants Manager is responsible for the management of the grants at District 65, including the Title I & II, IDEA, PreSchool for All and all other state and federal grants.
-The Grants Manager also acts as a project manager and lead writer for D65 competitive grant submissions.
+Joseph Spilberg, Grants Manager: Joseph is responsible for the management of the grants in District 65, including Title I & II, IDEA, PreSchool for All, and all other state and federal grants.
+He also acts as a project manager and lead writer for D65 competitive grant submissions.

-TBD, Project Analyst 1: The Project Analyst provides support to district wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
-The Project Analyst prepares program evaluations and data related reports for district stakeholders.
+Francisco Yang, Project Analyst I: Francisco provides support to district-wide staff on matters related to data and analysis (primarily quantitative but also qualitative).
+He also prepares program evaluations and data-related reports for district stakeholders.

-We collaborate with multiple community partners to improve our practices as we share insights, work together on projects and most importantly share the same commitment to help our students succeed in their academic progress.
+We collaborate with multiple community partners to improve our practices as we share insights, work together on projects and, most importantly, share the same commitment to helping our students succeed in their academic progress.
 The following is a brief description of just two of our partnerships that impact the research in our district.